LuckyPray/DexKit/README.md

 > Note: Optimizations have been implemented for string search scenarios, significantly enhancing
 > search speed.
 Increasing query groups will not lead to a linear increase in time consumption.

+### Documentation

+- [Click here](https://luckypray.org/DexKit/en/) to go to the documentation page to view more detailed tutorials.

 ### Dependencies

 Add `dexkit` dependency in `build.gradle`.